Christian Wulff: Policies

-Wulff announced on 8 January 2006 that Lower Saxony would become the first state to approve a new model according to which the government will temporarily pay part of the salaries for low-salary jobs, if the employers concerned are willing to employ an employee concerned on a long-term basis.
-This pilot was supposed to make new jobs more affordable in Germany's notoriously high-wages environment.
+Wulff announced on 8 January 2006 that Lower Saxony would become the first state to approve a new model according to which the government will temporarily pay part of the salaries for low-salary jobs, if the employers concerned are willing to employ an employee on a long-term basis.
+This pilot was supposed to make new jobs more affordable in Germany's notoriously high-wage environment.

 Wulff and the 2005 federal elections

-Due to his popularity in Lower Saxony, and in federal opinion polls, Wulff was considered to be a contender for the office of Chancellor.
+Due to his popularity in Lower Saxony and in federal opinion polls, Wulff was considered to be a contender for the office of Chancellor.

 After the 23 May announcement that federal elections were to be advanced to September 2005, Wulff announced that he was not a candidate for the Christian Democrat nomination for Chancellor, particularly as he had not completed his first term as Minister President of Lower Saxony.
-Instead, Wulff declared his support for CDU party and parliamentary leader Angela Merkel.
+Instead, Wulff declared his support for the CDU party and parliamentary leader Angela Merkel.
 Although there was speculation that Wulff would be given a position in the new government, entering federal politics, he remained Minister President of Lower Saxony.